|Christianity was supposed to be about becoming like Jesus.||We went in the wrong direction.|

 Chapter 16 - The Kingdom and the Time of the Gentiles

 Salvation had been for Israel for those who trusted in the promises of God and demonstrated their trust through their works.
 Eternal life was to be obtained at the resurrection of the just.
-Jesus announced that this was to change in that those who trusted (had faith) in him would obtain immediate salvation.
+Jesus announced that this was to change in that those who trusted (had faith) in him would obtain ultimate salvation (assuming perseverance).